jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Plotting.rst

    :width: 780px

 The panel shows two main lists.
 Left shows user styles available in Igor and right shows styles outside Igor.
-Buttons under each window allow manipulation with the styles, the buttons “ --- Copy -” or “-Copy ---“ can be used to copy styles between the Igor experiment and hard drive storage space.
+Buttons under each window allow manipulation with the styles, the buttons “\-\-\- Copy \- >” or “<\- Copy \-\-\-“ can be used to copy styles between the Igor experiment and hard drive storage space.

 When done, kill the panel.